rjavaria/count/README.md

 # count

-Below steps to be followed follow for build, run and test the counter:
+Below steps to be followed for build, run and test the counter:

 Download the counter repository